sameerr03/notes/Bond Valuation.md

 ![[Pasted image 20240319003742.png]]

 #### Factors affecting required return of a bond
 - Default Risk Premium - The additional reward paid for taking on the risk that the bond issuer might default on interest/principal payments.
 Government T-Bills are considered risk free and bonds with lower [[Bond Valuation#Corporate bonds|bond ratings]] have to give rates of return above the risk free rate to compensate.
+This is calculated as the difference between the YTM and the expected return accounting for default.
 - Taxability Risk premium - Municipal bonds are not taxable.
 Taxable bonds must offer higher rate of return to account for this
 - Liquidity premium - bonds which are more frequently traded will have lower required returns.
 More liquidity is better, but tradeoff for lower liquidity
 - Other factors that may impact the cash flow of the bond

+The risk premium of the bond represents systematic default risk.
+This is the expected return adjusted for default - risk free rate.